MohamedSobh032/Simple-Threading-Profiler/README.md

 ### 📌 `MPSCQueue`
 * Lock-free Multi-Producer Single-Consumer queue.
 * Each local queue flushes events into it, a dedicated logger thread consumes and processes.
+* Design Pattern used: Singleton

 ### 📌 `GlobalTracker`
 * Maintains a graph of thread ↔ mutex ownership.
 * Detects cycles = **deadlocks** using DFS-based Cycle Detection on a Wait-For Graph, emits special event.
+* Design Pattern used: Singleton

 ### 📌 `EventQueue`
 * Each thread keeps a thread-local event queue.